gravitee-lab/poc_cci_api_one_wlfow/README.md

 ### The pull Requests Bot

+* The Circle CI Pipeline where the pull request bot operates, must be configured to "Only build pull requests"
 * The pull request bot will be triggered :
   * by any new pull request, on the source bracnh of the pull request
   * by any git pushed commit, on the source branch of any already existing pull request